FFI

 arrayType(CType $type, array $dimensions)

-Constructs a new C array type with elements of $type and dimensions specified by $dimensions.
+Constructs a new C array type with elements of $type and

 static CData